Savara-Kalyan/CorteX/README.md

 # CorteX

 CorteX is an enterprise knowledge platform that ingests, processes, and makes searchable the documents and internal knowledge of an organization.
-It handles document loading from multiple formats, extracts text using a tiered fallback strategy, deduplicates content, and prepares documents for downstream RAG pipelines.
+It handles document loading from multiple formats, converts them to structured sections via Docling, chunks them with overlap for RAG pipelines, and prepares the output for embedding and vector store ingestion.

 ---